CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

 <br>
 **Choice:** Option 1: HC-SR04 Ultrasonic Sonar Distance Sensor

 **Rationale:** This is the cheapest option and the easiest to use.
 It has only 4 pins so it is easier to connect to the breadboard and is simple to wire so few mistakes will be made when wiring it.
+It is a through hole component and draws a small amount of current, which meets our project requirements.

 ###**Op-Amp**